LukeHankey/the-dot-operators/README.md

 ```

 #### Installing the Dependencies
-Once the environment is created and activated, use this command to install the development dependencies.
+Once the environment is created and activated, use this command to install the game's dependencies.
 ```shell
 $ pip install -r requirements.txt
 $ pip install pygame_gui==0.6.9